-- 1 cup unsalted butter melted
+- 1 cup unsalted butter, melted

-- 3 tbsp dill fresh and finely chopped
+- 3 tbsp fresh dill, finely chopped

-- 2 tbsp garlic minced
+- 2 tbsp garlic, minced

-- 1/4 tsp salt or to taste
+- 1/4 tsp salt, or to taste

-- 1 pinch pepper to taste
+- 1 pinch black pepper, to taste

-- 24 oz baby red potato (1 bag)
+- 24 oz baby red potato, (1 bag)

-- 4 fillets cod (big as you can find) or other white fish (halibut, flounder, etc)
+- 4 fillets cod, (big as you can find) or other white fish (halibut, flounder, etc)

-- 30 shrimp raw, peeled and deveined with tail on
+- 30 shrimp, raw, peeled and deveined with tail on

-- 2 lemon sliced (12 slices total)
+- 2 medium lemon, sliced (12 slices total)

-- 4 ears corn husked and halved
+- 4 ears corn, husked and halved

 - In a small bowl, melt the butter in the microwave (about 1 minute).
 Add chopped baby dill, garlic, plus salt and pepper (to taste) to bowl.
 Mix ingredients together, then set aside.

 - Arrange the food on the aluminum foil: Lay the fish filet in the middle of the foil, lengthwise, so that the long sides of the cod are parallel to the long sides of the foil.
 Arrange 6 shrimp on top of the fish, then place the 2 corn halves and 1/2 - 3/4 cup of baby red potatoes around the sides of the fish.
 Drizzle 1/4 of the dill butter mixture on top of everything, particularly on the shrimp.
 Finish by placing 2-3 lemon slices on top of the shrimp.
 Wrap the foil around the food, pinching the sides to ensure that it's sealed.
 If the seams won't close, just wrap another piece of aluminum foil around it.
-Place seafood prepared seafood bake on a baking sheet, seam side up.
+Place prepared seafood packets on a large baking sheet, seam side up.
 Repeat this step for the 3 other seafood bakes.